oz/cyprio.net/wtf/2011-09-19-how-can-i-avoid-turning-into-a-pointy-haired-boss.md

 ---
-title: How can I avoid turning into a pointy-haired boss?
+title: "How can I avoid turning into a pointy-haired boss?"
 ---

 > The pointy-haired boss is a manager who doesn't program.
 So the surest way